Press Release - March 2026

 The number of online shoppers exceeded 26 million in 2025, up 4% from 2024, meaning that nearly 60% of the population made purchases via the internet.
 This expansion reinforced the need to offer logistics solutions tailored to rising volumes and new delivery requirements.

 Sector supply maintained a highly dynamic structure, with the entry of new specialised operators and the diversification of companies previously focused on other logistics areas.
-Companies focused on alternative delivery models gained ground, linked to the growing preference for flexible and efficient services.
+Companies centred on alternative delivery models gained relevance, linked to the growing preference for flexible and efficient services.
 However, the concentration process continued to intensify in 2025, with progressive consolidation among larger groups, supported by both organic growth and corporate transactions.
 The top ten operators held 50.9% of the market.

 Data Synthesis

-Revenue from the provision of
+Turnover from the provision of

 e-commerce logistics services (million euros) (a)